'Happy Hour' hosts and Gran Paradiso residents give back

 The Happy Hour attendees who have donated toward the 50/50 over the past year watched as their $1,774 proceeds were presented to Rogers.
 A second check of $1,774, representing a match of the proceeds, was also presented by the Millers, making the total amount donated to Children First $3,548.

-The Millers began hosting of the monthly Happy Hour in February 2019.
-After the February Happy Hour, Dick Miller agreed if he and Deborah were going to “host” Happy Hour that the event needed to be more than just a gathering of residents having a social evening.
+The Millers began hosting of the monthly Happy Hour in February.
+After the first Happy Hour, Dick Miller agreed if he and Deborah were going to host Happy Hour that the event needed to be more than just a gathering of residents having a social evening.
 It needed to be an evening with a purpose.

 Dick Miller has been raising money for children’s charities since he was a teenager in New York City.
 Early on he drafted major celebrities who he asked to support his charitable efforts.
 Children First became the Gran Paradiso Happy Hour charity in March 2019.